How Long For Creatine To Work? (1-Week & 1-Month Results)

 3. Increase in Performance Output

-You will experience increased power output through creatine use with research evidencing favourable outcomes for users who trained in high intensity sports like cycling and sprints
+You will experience increased power output through creatine use with research evidencing favorable outcomes for users who trained in high-intensity sports like cycling and sprints

 4. Decrease Risk of Injury

-Studies have indicated creatine use minimises cramping and prevents injury, with users experiencing less incidences of dehydration, cramping, muscle tightness and muscle strains compared with counterparts not supplementing with creatine.
+Studies have indicated creatine use minimizes cramping and prevents injury, with users experiencing fewer incidences of dehydration, cramping, muscle tightness, and muscle strains compared with counterparts not supplementing with creatine.

 The Bottom Line

-• Ensuring your workouts are fueled with appropriate levels of carbohydrate so you have the energy to maintain workout intensity and push your body to tap into and maximise use of your creatine stores; and,
+• Ensuring your workouts are fueled with appropriate levels of carbohydrates so you have the energy to maintain workout intensity and push your body to tap into and maximize use of your creatine stores; and,

 • Getting in enough protein to support muscle growth and recovery of damaged tissue, because creatine alone won’t do this.

-Neglecting the above could mean you are slowing down progression and missing out on maximising the benefits of creatine supplementation.
+Neglecting the above could mean you are slowing down progression and missing out on maximizing the benefits of creatine supplementation.

 Other Creatine Resources